X-Big-Tech/elroi-dashboard/GOOGLE_OAUTH_SETUP.md

 2. Search for and enable the following APIs:
    - Google OAuth2 API
    - People API (for profile information)
+   - Google Calendar API
+   - YouTube Data API v3
+   - Gmail API
+   - Google Drive API
-   - Any other Google APIs you need data from (e.g., YouTube Data API)
+   - Any other Google APIs you need data from

 ## 3. Configure OAuth Consent Screen